DSStoffer/dsstoffer.github.io/freetex.md

 <a name="TM"></a>

  -  <a href="https://texstudio.sourceforge.net/" target="_blank">TexStudio</a> is my editor of choice.
-Basically, it started as a TexMaker (next on the list) ripoff, but it has  many more  configuration  options ...  it used to be called _TexMakerX_.
+Although it started as a TexMaker (next on the list) port, it has many more configuration options ...  it used to be called _TexMakerX_.

  - Lots of people (and juggalos) like <a href="https://www.xm1math.net/texmaker/" target="_blank"> TexMaker</a>.
 It comes with an integrated pdf viewer and all the bells and whistles that a modern